 RCL FOODS has a zero-tolerance policy with regard to bribery, fraud and corruption.
-The Corporate Code of Conduct and Ethics Policy sets the guidelines that define acceptable and responsible behaviour of the Group and all employees.
+The Code of Ethics sets out the guidelines that define acceptable and responsible behaviour of the Group and all employees.

 The code prohibits:

 - all cash gifts; - the giving or receiving of gifts, loans, favours or any other benefit which may be regarded as influencing business, labour or governmental decisions; - donations or contributions to a political party; and - engaging in activities which may involve a conflict of interest with the Group's employment position.